 Don't buy brand new shoes before coming.
 Wearing new shoes can cause blisters.

 Be sure to bring clothes for different kinds of weather.
-The NBC Store has many options available.
+The NBC Store may have options available.

 Bring a notebook so you can take notes on what you are learning.